Will Rodgers | Huntsville, Alabama

-During his coaching career, Will has helped over 100 athletes reach personal best times in distances ranging from the 800-meter dash to ultra-marathons.
+During his coaching career, Will has helped over 200 athletes reach personal best times in distances ranging from the 800-meter dash to ultra-marathons.
 To date, he has helped over 50+ runners qualify for the Boston Marathon and has been featured in running magazines such as Runner's World.
-Will also coached high school cross-country teams to state championship berths.
-He has also coached several high school runners to individual state titles.
+Will also coached high school cross-country teams to state championship berths as well as several high school runners to individual state titles.

 Currently, Will coaches all levels of athletes, from those working to win their age group divisions at local road races, to those with Olympic Trials aspirations.
 Will has a special talent for helping struggling athletes renew their passion for racing and have break-through performances.
 In his spare time, Will enjoys spending time with his lovely wife, reading, running trails, and continuing to compete in local road races.

 A 2-time finisher of the Boston Marathon, Brandon holds a Masters degree in Medical Physics and has been a contributing professional in the field of health and medicine.
 He was a member of the Cross Country and Track teams at the University of Alabama in Huntsville where he earned All-Region honors in the 3000m steeplechase.
 Since that time he has run professionally under the gracious support of PowerBar.